 Sprouted Spelt Banana Bread

 I’m turning to one of our family’s long-time favorites today.
-This is a bread I’ve been making in different variations for years.
+I’ve been making this spelt banana bread in different variations for years.

-Many of you may recognize this as quite similar to my Elliott’s Banana Bread on my old site, CooksAid.
-You may have also seen the spin-off on this site: banana bread mini muffins.
-It’s originally adapted from a recipe in Nancy Clark’s Sports Nutrition Guidebook, which I purchased as a dietetic intern back in 1997.
+Many of you may recognize this as similar to Elliott’s Banana Bread on my old site, CooksAid.com.
+You may also have seen the spin-off on this site: banana bread mini muffins.
+It’s originally adapted from a recipe in Nancy Clark’s Sports Nutrition Guidebook, which I purchased as a dietetic intern in 1997.

-Since then I have made the recipe in various forms and what I love most is that it produces such a nourishing and delicious bread.
-In addition, it’s such a reliable, stable recipe–it always comes out well regardless of my substitutions or experimentation!
+Since then, I have made the recipe in various forms, and what I love most is that it produces such nourishing and delicious bread.
+In addition, it’s a reliable, stable recipe—it always comes out well regardless of my substitutions or experimentation!

 Chocolate Please!

-One early addition was the addition of chocolate chips.
+One early addition was chocolate chips.
 I guess you could say this makes up for some of the sugar I cut out!
 Haha.
 But who else agrees that chocolate is one of life’s greatest pleasures?
 I know my kids do.
 I generally seek out the darkest chocolate chips I can find, 60% cocoa or higher.
-If that’s not available you can always chop up a dark chocolate bar!
+If that’s not available, you can always chop up a dark chocolate bar!

 (And, full disclosure: I no longer measure out the chocolate chips as I did when I was a young dietitian…I pour them on until it “looks good.” )